 Parasaurolophus Conservation Status

 While the name of this dinosaur may not be immediately familiar, you’re very likely to recognize the Parasaurolophus in a drawing or painting.
 This dinosaur is best known for its cranial crest.
-Its crest is the long, hollow bone beginning at the tip of its nose, continuing up the middle of its face and curving upward extending to an area behind its skull.
+That’s the long, hollow bone beginning at the tip of its nose, continuing up the middle of its face, and curving upward extending to an area behind its skull.
 Typically, males had larger crests than females.

 Some paleontologists believe this dinosaur’s crest contained tubes that were connected to its nostrils.
-This gives way to a theory that the Parasaurolophus was able to make horn-like noises with the air flowing up through its crest.
+This idea gives way to a theory that the Parasaurolophus was able to make horn-like noises with the air flowing up through its crest.
 Some dinosaur scientists have even compared the inner design of this dinosaur’s crest to a snorkel.
-You may have used a snorkel to breathe while swimming in shallow areas of an ocean or a lake.

 The Parasaurolophus had a long tail it could flatten out.
 It’s believed this animal used its long tail to propel itself through the water.